The CMake cache is global in scope. Therefore, setting the standard cache variable BUILD_SHARED_LIBS

 cache variable only whenlibsecp256k1

-is the top-level project. - Uses the
+is the top-level project. - Removes the

 SECP256K1_DISABLE_SHARED

-- During integration into a parent project, the static library can be forced as demonstrated here.
+cache variable.
+This enables parent projects that include libsecp256k1 as a subproject to rely solely on standard CMake variables for configuring the library type.
+During integration into a parent project, the static library can be forced as demonstrated here.